davidgiga1993/octoploy/README.md

 # Indicates if this app should be deployed or ignored
 enabled: true

-# Deployment config parameters
-dc:
-  # Name of the deployment config, available as variable, see below
+# Name of the deployment, available as variable, see below
 name: 'my-app'

 # Template which should be applied, none by default
 applyTemplates: [ ]